Losing Weight and Keeping It Off: the Real Truth

 Think about the fast-food industry and it's current love-affair with "super-size me!"
 Right.
 It's not just the portions that you are 'super-sizing,' but yourself, as well.
 We don't want to be super-sized!
 It's hard on every single organ in your body.

 No one in their right mind truly believes that fast food is in any way a healthy choice.
 It is not, plain and simple.
-Even the new trend of some of theses chains in promoting "healthier" choices: that is but a relative term, and in no way means they are serving truly healthy food.
+Even the new trend of some of theses chains in promoting "healthier" choices: that is but a relative term, and does not mean they are actually serving healthy food!

 All of them are now legally required to post nutritional values for their selections.
 Some of them have it in plain sight on a chart; at others, you must ask for a brochure, or visit their website.
 That, in itself is a good clue: the less convenient they make it for you to find the information, the more they probably have to hide.